Ankur-Khandelwal/campaign-standard.en/help/automating/using/best-practices-workflows.md

 ### Number of workflows

 By default, we recommend not to run more than 20 active workflows executions simultaneously.
 After hitting that limit, workflows will be queued in order not to affect performances.
-Similarly, Adobe recommends you to spread out your workflow exection over time.
+Similarly, Adobe recommends you to spread out your workflow executions over time.
 In specific contexts, you may need to run more than 20 workflows.
 It does not apply to workflows waiting for a scheduled execution.
 If so, you need to check the use cases with a Campaign expert and contact Adobe Customer Care to increase the limit.

 ### Frequency